3 simple steps to make a difference

 Get the whole school community involved, choose your stripey wear, dare and share activities – the more the merrier – and start planning for multi-coloured mayhem!

 Cheer students and staff through their challenges, get everyone baking for a top-of-the-class cake sale, and celebrate in style with a stripey mufti day on finale Friday, 27 August.

 Earn Your Stripes for seriously ill children

-Count up the dollars you’ve raised and feel proud that, together, you’ve made a real difference for seriously ill children and their families supported by Ronald McDonald House Charities GWS.
+Count up the dollars you’ve raised and feel proud that, together, you’ve made a real difference for seriously ill and injured children and their families supported by Ronald McDonald House Charities GWS.

 How your school can get involved